Skip to the main content

 Tasks: Schedule activities, keep logs, maintain records and prepare reports

-Tasks: Leading/instructing groups
+Tasks: Leading/instructing individuals

 Educational Requirements